eliranKimi/similarweb/README.md

 # similarweb
+The following was tested on an Ubuntu 18.04 machine.
 In order to run the solution you'll have to have docker-compose & docker installed and run the following command:
 `docker-compose up -d `